RyanT5/yl-training/content/post/module-C.md

 ## Teaching new skills

 One of the most enjoyable parts of being a Young Leader is having the opportunity to teach new skills to young people.
 As ESYL’s you will have a good idea of what makes a good teacher – teachers who talk at their pupils all the time are, quite frankly, deadly boring.
-Teachers who take the time to involve their pupils actively in the work are much more interesting – and, as a result, much more effective at getting their message across.
+Teachers who take the time to involve their pupils actively in the work are much more engaging – and, as a result, much more effective at getting their message across.

 ## Activity 1